alahirajeffrey/django_english_dictionary/README.md

 # django_english_dictionary

-English dictionary with django framework
+English dictionary with django framework.
+A code along from tomitokko's django tutorial on youtube.